Prague Museums – National Museum

-If a website starts with “this neo-renaissance building built in 1895…..” then you’ll be reading the same old dross that’s on at least 20 other sites.
+If a website starts with “this neo-renaissance building built in 1891…..” then you’ll be reading the same old dross that’s on at least 20 other sites.
+I’ve now written a specific post with lots of interesting bits and pieces on the Prague National Museum post where you learn a lot about the building and it’s location.

 The National Museum in Prague stands at the top of Wenceslas Square and contains extensive collections of prehistoric artifacts, mineralogy and petrology, paleontology, zoology and anthropology.

 In English that means pots and rocks plus loads of stuffed animals and birds.
 You need permission to take photos or film in the museum and you cannot take flash photography in the minerals section.
 My personal favourite is the huge whale skeleton but, there was a special exhibition about water (the year after the flood) which we enjoyed.
 No special exhibition in 2006 as it was closed for renovation for a while.
-In 2007 the special exhibit was Dinosaurs and part of the museum exhibit was being displayed in a major shopping centre here (Chodov).
 It’s still a good trip for and one of the friendliest Prague museums for kids.
 Oh! and it’s a neo-renaissance building built in 1895….

 Museum Bertramka (Mozart and Dusek’s Museum)